leoGCoelho/Battletale/README.md

 Flowey, the flower!

-I want to test you to see if you have the same determination.
+I want to test you to see if you have the same determination as Fr... .
 Your goal is simple, my dear:
 Defeat the Annoying Dog.

 ## Gameplay